 - Webcam - a camera may already be built into your laptop, but you can also use an external USB camera for video conferencing.

 - Internet - either commercially provided (e.g., Cox), or a wireless hotspot through your mobile phone.

 If these are necessary for your work and you do not have equipment at home that meets these standards, please consult with your supervisor.
 If you plan to use personal equipment, you may need to take extra steps to make sure your work stays secure.
 Be prepared!
 Make sure these options will work for you before you actually need them.

-A limited number of laptop computers are availble to loan to faculty and staff.
-Please contact the myIT Service Desk at email@example.com or stop by the desk in either the Reinert or Health Sciences Library.
+A limited number of laptop computers are available to loan to faculty and staff.
+Please contact the myIT Service Desk at firstname.lastname@example.org or stop by the desk in either the Reinert or Health Sciences Library.

 Meet & Chat Online

 - Microsoft Teams combines modern online meeting technology with persistent chat, file storage, and collaboration.
 The full functionality of teams is available to faculty and staff, but anyone you invite can join a Teams meeting.
 To get started you can log in to Microsoft Teams from your web browser or download the Teams app from Microsoft.
 (Teams is only available in Windows 10.)